nikkomiu/mail-agent/README.md

 MailAgent.exe -install
 ```

+After the service is installed you should restart the system for the service to start and all the changes to take effect.

 ## Change User Running Service

 If you are going to specify a UNC path for the email content to be saved to, you will want/need to change the user that the service is running as to be a user that has write permission to the directory on the server.